 In addition to anemia and hydrops fetalis, severe cases of alpha thalassemia and hemoglobin H disease can lead to serious complications, especially if untreated.
 Complications of alpha thalassemia include:

 The signs and symptoms of alpha thalassemia vary depending on the type that a child has and how severe it is.
-Children with alpha thalassemia trait have no symptoms at all.
+Children with alpha thalassemia trait and those who are silent carriers have no symptoms at all.

 Some of the more common symptoms of alpha thalassemia include: